pabloinsente/sf_for_beh_ss/README.md

 python nn.py
 ```

-If the scripts ran successfully, wandb will generate a url where you can see the project data and metrics online.
+If the scripts ran successfully, wandb will generate a URL where you can see the project data and metrics online.

 ### 6. Testing your code